lozingaro/multimodal-side-tuning/README.md

 }
 ```

-and the original paper for the Side-tuning framework:
+and the original paper proposing the Side-tuning framework:

 ```bibtex
 @inproceedings{sidetuning2019,